Philadelphia Whitemarsh RFC

-Philadelphia - Whitemarsh Rugby Football Club is a rugby union team based in Philadelphia, Pennsylvania, US.
+Philadelphia Whitemarsh Rugby Football Club is an American rugby union team based in Philadelphia, Pennsylvania, US.
 They are currently members of the Eastern Pennsylvania Rugby Union, the organizational body for the sport in eastern Pennsylvania, and currently play in USA Rugby Men's Club Division II.

 History

-Philadelphia - Whitemarsh RFC formed in 1985 as the result of a merger between the former Philadelphia (Founded 1961) and Whitemarsh clubs (Founded 1967).
+Philadelphia Whitemarsh RFC formed in 1985 as the result of a merger between the former Philadelphia (founded 1961) and Whitemarsh clubs (founded 1967).
 Prior to the merger, both clubs were facing a decline in membership.
 The Philadelphia club had a secure home ground in Fairmount Park and the Whitemarsh club had a good clubhouse, so the clubs merged with the hopes of becoming a more successful club.
 The club colors became red with blue stripes, and the new logo was a combination of Philadelphia's Liberty Bell logo and Whitemarsh's wallaby.
 Also included are the founding dates: 1961, 1967, 1985.

 Philadelphia Whitemarsh played in the Rugby Super League, the country's highest level of rugby union, from 1998 to 2008, when they withdrew.

 The club, looking to rebuild its foundation, moved to Division 3 in Eastern Pennsylvania Rugby Union beginning in the fall of 2009.
 In 2014 the club moved to Division 2 in the Mid-Atlantic Conference.